axopy/axopy/README.rst

 Data acquisition
     AxoPy establishes a fairly simple API for communicating with input hardware, so all that's usually needed is a bit of middleware to get going.
     Check out pytrigno_ or pymcc_ to see what this is like.
+A couple input devices are built in (keyboard, noise generator), so examples run without needing special hardware.
 Data storage
     Data is stored in a file structure with common file formats (CSV and HDF5) so you can a) start working with data as soon as an experiment session is